signalfx/apmworkshop/apm/k8s/README.md

 **Prepare values.yaml file for updating the Helm chart**

-Edit `spanprocessor.yaml` with thes values from Step 1.
+Edit `k3slogs.yaml` with thes values above.

 **Update the Collector**